aleksandrkravchukos/zadarma/README.md

 Percona server.
 For front-end you can use wiki - Vanilla JS, jQuery, Vue.js.
 For layout You can use frameworks (Bootstrap, Bulma, etc.).
-I would like to learn more about: form validation, PDO implementation, template implementation (MVC, Front controller then).
-The external appearance is not evaluated, but the logic of the interfaces is lost.
+I would like to learn more about: form validation, PDO implementation, template implementation (MVC, Front controller etc.).
+The external appearance is not evaluated, but interfaces logic is welcome.
 # Result
 Upload PHP file archives and database dump.
 Please describe the specific details of the supporting document. mind the launch (as it is).
 Tell me how many hours you spent on this task